svaldivia/restTest-purchasesLedger/README.md

 # restTest-purchasesLedger
-A purchases ledger UI based on an external API.
-Coding challenge for Bench.
+A purchases ledger web app that connects to an external API.
+Made for Bench's coding challenge following their [guidelines](http://resttest.bench.co/front-end).